-Guardians of Land, Life, and Justice
+Guardians of land, life, and justice

-Indigenous women are on the front lines of defending the Amazon and leading powerful movements to protect their communities, cultures, and the climate.
-Amazon Watch stands in deep solidarity with these women, accompanying their leadership and supporting long-term strategies for gender, land, and climate justice.
+Indigenous women are on the front lines of defending the Amazon – leading powerful movements to protect their communities, cultures, and the climate.
+They are protecting rivers from oil spills, standing up to mining interests, and advancing regenerative solutions rooted in ancestral knowledge.

 - Leadership development and capacity building through training, convenings, and technical support to strengthen Indigenous women’s organizing, advocacy, and self-determination